Computer graphics (computer science)

 Computer graphics is a sub-field of computer science which studies methods for digitally synthesizing and manipulating visual content.
-Although the term often refers to the study of three-dimensional computer graphics, it also encompasses two-dimensional graphics and image processing.
+Although the term often refers to the study of three-dimensional computer graphics, it also encompasses two-dimensional computer graphics and image processing.

 Overview

 Computer graphics studies manipulation of visual and geometric information using computational techniques.
 It focuses on the mathematical and computational foundations of image generation and processing rather than purely aesthetic issues.
 Computer graphics is often differentiated from the field of visualization, although the two fields have many similarities.